Do you feel comfortable mask breathing?

 Buteyko Practitioner & Naturopath

-Download Carly’s free Buteyko Starter Pack for Healthier Mask Breathing – 3 Buteyko embedded deeply restorative meditations complete with comprehensive instructions for duration, frequency of use, and benefits to your body.
-You will learn which part of your face to breathe with and why, you will be guided through using these recordings daily to build up to comfortable and healthy mask breathing, to nourish your lungs and to leverage the protective power of your nose.
+Download Carly’s free Buteyko Starter Pack – 3 Buteyko embedded deeply restorative meditations complete with comprehensive instructions for duration, frequency of use, and benefits to your body.
+You will learn which part of your face to breathe with and why, you will be guided through using these recordings daily to incrementally build up your brain’s carbon dioxide tolerance, to nourish your lungs and to leverage the protective power of your nose.

 Are you a natural nose breather or a dirty mouth breather?
 Find out via this fun and informative quiz.